opavlyuk/opavlyuk.github.io/index.md

 The cooperation presupposed the development of the API and the backend.

 _Responsibilities & achievements:_
-* Developed an email reporting functionality using HTML and raw test bodies
+* Developed an email reporting functionality using HTML and raw text bodies
 * Created unit tests
 * Identified and resolved performance issues
 * Committed to developing project documentation